 Even so, Ms. LeBlac made me sing the whole song.

 When I was done my classmates all laughed at me and started imitating me.

 I dropped the music sheet and darted out of the room feeling humiliated.
 I cried so hard that my homeroom teacher had to call my mom to come pick me up.

-The next day after, on the playground I could see the lips of my classmates move as they sang out, “Klarrisa Lark is tone deaf.
+The next day after, on the playground I could see the lips of my classmates move as they seemed to have sang out, “Klarrisa Lark is tone deaf.
 Tone deaf.”

 After that my classmates started to bully me.
 With each year the bullying and harassment had gotten worse and worse.

 All because of that one incident I had become a target to a bunch of insensitive jerks.